Father – William Earl of Gloucester

 Children – No children

-A daughter, Isabella was born to William Earl of Gloucester and Lady Hawise de Beaumont.
+Isabella of Gloucester was born to William Earl of Gloucester and Lady Hawise de Beaumont.

 Isabella’s father gave King Henry II